-Syrian airstrikes, artillery fire rock Eastern Ghouta despite ceasefire
+Chlorine gas symptoms reported in Eastern Ghouta after Syrian airstrikes

 The UN ceasefire resolution, which passed unanimously on Saturday, noted that the "cessation of hostilities shall not apply to military operations against the Islamic State," al Nusra and other groups associated with them, or groups deemed terrorist organizations by the UN Security Council.

 The main rebel units actively holding territory in Eastern Ghouta are Islamist groups Jaish al Islam and Faylaq al Rahman, who have taken part in peace negotiations in the past.
-According to activists there are small pockets of Tahrir al Sham, an al-Qaeda affiliate, still in the area.
+According to activists there are small pockets of Hayat Tahrir Al Sham, an al-Qaeda affiliate, still in the area.

 But the ceasefire had no specific beginning, only that it was to come into effect "without delay."
 There was no deadline for setting a date for it to begin.
 And there was no detail on how the truce, once in effect, would be enforced.

 Both the Syrian Observatory for Human Rights and SANA reported that shells hit regime-controlled areas in Damascus on Saturday morning.
 "Armed groups positioned in Eastern Ghouta on Saturday targeted with more than 55 mortar and rocket shells with sniper fire the residential neighborhoods in Damascus and its countryside, injuring a number of civilians and causing material damage," SANA said.
+SANA also reported that 21 rocket shells were fired on residential neighborhoods in Damascus City and other areas in the capital.

 'Deeply skeptical'